hamza-eljaouhari/hamza-eljaouhari/README.md

 # Welcome to my GitHub!

 I'm Hamza Eljaouhari, a developer passionate about electric guitar, basketball, coding, and movies.
-I love to optimize and secure applications, but also to design systems that serve endless amount of users (Oh yeah!)
+I love to optimize and secure applications, and I also to design systems that serve endless amount of users (Oh yeah!)

-I'm Hamza Eljaouhari, a developer passionate about electric guitar, basketball, coding, and movies.
-I've been playing electric guitar for 15 years and love combining technology and music.

 ## 🔭 Current Projects: